Security

 One-Sentence Understanding

-SSH keys are one of the most secure ways to authenticate for Git remote operations.
-Proper SSH key management lets you push and pull code securely without entering passwords.
+SSH keys are one of the most secure and convenient ways to authenticate for Git remote operations.
+Once configured, you can push and pull without entering credentials.

 ssh-keygen -t ed25519 -C "your_email@example.com"